rmh2022/gxp1625-vcard/README.md

 Implements no authentication.
 This can be done in the HTTP layer (e.g. AuthUserFile in Apache).

+Only the following phone number types are converted: Home, Work, Mobile (other types are ignored)

 If a given contact has more than one phone number of the same type (e.g. two work phones), only the first one is exported.

 In a typical setup your www-data can't access the *.vcf files managed by your CardDAV server, as is the case with Radicale.
 A simple workaround is to setup a cronjob that regularly syncs them into another directory while reseting their permissions.
 Example for Radicale: